-A major performer in the Harlem Renaissance, Adelaide Louise Hall (1901 – 1993) was born in Brooklyn but relocated to London in 1938.
+A major performer in the Harlem Renaissance, Adelaide Louise Hall (1901 – 1993) was born in Brooklyn and relocated to London in 1938.
 She pioneered scat singing, is widely acknowledged as one of the world’s first jazz singers, and was the first female vocalist to sing and record with Duke Ellington.
 Hall entered the Guinness Book of World Records in 2003 as the world’s most enduring recording artist having released material over eight consecutive decades.
 She played guitar and ukulele, and performed at the 1933 World Fair in Chicago, where she was referred to as “the darling girl with the guitar and the mellifluent voice” by the Pittsburgh Courier.

 96. Esther Mae Scott

 Blues singer and guitarist Esther Mae Scott (1893 – 1979) was never recognized as widely as her contemporaries, including Gertrude “Ma” Rainey and Bessie Smith.
-She learned how to play the guitar at eight years old, and left home at 14 to join the vaudeville group, W.S.
+She learned how to play guitar at eight years old, and left home at 14 to join the vaudeville group W.S.
 Wolcott’s Rabbit Foot Minstrels.
 Scott eventually gave up music to become a maid, but revived her performing career when she moved to Washington, DC in 1958.
 She performed at the Smithsonian Folklife Festival and released her only album, Mama Ain’t Nobody’s Fool at 78 years old in 1971, which included the backup vocals of the not-yet-famous Emmylou Harris.

 97. Mattie Delaney